 Depreciation is calculated on a straight-line basis at variable rates based on train-km production volumes.
 "Train-km" means the total number of kilometres travelled by trains on a railway infrastructure expressed in millions/year.
 Specifically: depreciation is calculated based on the ratio of quantities generated in the year to total production expected throughout the concession term, applied to the depreciable cost of the infrastructure at the reporting date.
 On this point, with respect to the infrastructure, the circumstance in which future investments (limited to those which guarantee a sufficient efficiency and security level of the infrastructure equal to that of the current year, specifically, extraordinary maintenance and renewals) is considered.
 Indeed, they are fully covered by grants and are fully financed by the government and are considered when determining the infrastructure's total production capacity.
-Consequently, they contribute to confirming the infrastructure's current production over the term of the concession, its useful life, and because of this profile, have an impact on the calculation of the depreciation rate.
-If the government had not provided any grants, the depreciation would have been calculated based on the ratio of quantities generated in the year to total production expected throughout the concession term, without considering those related to the future costs necessary to ensure the infrastructure's efficiency in the same period (specifically, extraordinary maintenance and renewals), applied to the depreciable cost of the railway infrastructure at the reporting date.
+Consequently, they contribute to confirming the infrastructure's current production over the term of the concession, its useful life, and because of this profile, have an impact on the calculated based on the ratio of quantities generated to the future costs necessary to ensure the infrastructure's efficiency in the same period (specifically, extraordinary maintenance and renewals), applied to the depreciable cost of the railway infrastructure's ether network the concession term, without considering those related to the future costs necessary to ensure the infrastructure's efficiency in the same period (specifically, extraordinary maintenance and renewals), applied to the depreciable cost of the railway infrastructure at the reporting date.